Hike For Nature 2024

 Written by Rebecca Woolford

-With the help of friends, family and Kiwano Ambassadors (see below) who are also passionate about nature, we raised £750 for How Many Elephants which is an anti-poaching conservation charity from the UK.
+With the help of clients, colleagues, friends, family, all passionate about nature, we raised £772 for How Many Elephants, an anti-poaching conservation charity from the UK.
 The charity supports female and mixed ranger teams in Africa and around the world and founded ‘World Female Ranger Week’ to amplify the voices of female rangers in the global media.

 A BIG THANK YOU to everyone.
 Special mention to: